 Dr. Sharma started with Lake Superior Community Health Center in 2016.
 She graduated from Kasturba Medical College (College of Dental Surgery) in 1996.

-Dr. Thomas Linstroth is the newest member of our dental team here at the Lake Superior Community Health Center.
+Dr. Thomas Linstroth serves patients at our Superior, WI location.
 A native of Wisconsin, he graduated from the Indiana university School of Dentistry in Indianapolis in 2012.
 Thomas comes from a family of dentists with his father and sister.
 He believes that every patient is unique, and has their own individual plan for treatment.

-When Dr. Tom is free he likes spending his time with family and friends, you may even catch him outside, golfing, skiing, camping or fishing!
-Come welcome our new dentist at our Superior location.
+When Dr. Tom is free he likes spending his time with family and friends, you may even catch him outside, golfing, skiing, camping or fishing.